 Okapi was serendipitously born in Chicago in March of 2012 when Woodstock, IL native Scott Gorski met Columbia, MO native Lindsey Miller through a strange entanglement of Craigslist inquires.
-Lindsey, a classically trained cellist, had departed from the stifling conservatory direction while Scott, a self-taught musician, was seeking new and inventive avenues outside of traditional music.
+Lindsey, a classically trained cellist, had departed from the stifling conservatory direction while Scott, a self-taught upright bassist and singer, was seeking new and inventive avenues outside of traditional music.
 They crossed paths somewhere in the middle and worked together to form their own unique voice, which over many embodiments, eventually became a cohesive compilation of all the things they appreciated about various styles of music and sound.
 In short, they created the art that they wanted to experience first hand.
 The development of their music rode in tandem with Scott’s lyrical content to drive their foundational messages, influenced by existential philosophies, the growth of the individual, and environmental consciousness.
-Their musical style and subject matter continues to evolve as they whittle away at the absurdity of reality, inviting others to analyze and appreciate the power of their own individual uniqueness.
+Their musical style and subject matter continue to evolve as they whittle away at the absurdity of reality, inviting others to analyze and appreciate the power of their own individual uniqueness.

 Our art hails from a realm which advocates the conscious confrontation with reality, rather than the subconscious avoidance or distraction from it.
 We work to present our pieces in ways which are honest, organic, and raw, in hopes of emboldening others' thoughts and passions, and to prompt an understanding of our own capabilities and significance as beautifully unique individuals.
 We carry messages to encourage individual awareness, freedom, and healthy growth for all who are willing to listen, with a goal of inspiring people to question and combat their oppressors, their dependencies, and their inner selves.